LiuAoyu1998/STIDGCN/README.md

 # Spatial-Temporal Interactive Dynamic Graph Convolution Network for Traffic Forecasting

-This is the original pytorch implementation of STIDGCN in the following paper ⚡️ : [Spatial-Temporal Interactive Dynamic Graph Convolution Network for Traffic Forecasting, 2022.05.](https://arxiv.org/abs/2205.08689)
+This is the original pytorch implementation of STIDGCN in the following paper ⚡️ : [Spatial-Temporal Interactive Dynamic Graph Convolution Network for Traffic Forecasting, 2022.05.](https://arxiv.org/abs/2205.08689) I hope these codes are helpful to you, 🌟!

 ## Abstract